 Section 193.052, Florida Statutes, requires that all Tangible Personal Property be reported each year to the Property Appraiser’s Office.

 The Tangible Personal Property Tax Return (DR-405) is the application for the exemption of up to $25,000 for tangible personal property.
 A return must be filed by April 1 or within the approved extension period to receive the exemption.

 To be accepted by our office, the Tangible Personal Property Tax Return (DR-405) must be dated and signed by an authorized representative.
 (PLEASE NOTE: In order for annotations/comments to show on the printed document, it is necessary when printing from Adobe Acrobat or a PDF Converter Professional to select the "Print with markup" option.)

 The deadline for filing your Tangible Personal Property Tax Return is April 1.
 Please thoroughly read our Filing Extension Policy and our Post Certification Policy.
 All extension requests must be received by the close of business (5 p.m.
-EST) on March 31 to be considered.
-We no longer accept filing extension requests via fax.
+EST) on the last business day prior to April 1 to be considered.
 All filing extension requests on existing accounts must include the account number.

 If you have an existing account you may file online.
 This requires your account number and password.
 A new password is sent out in January.
 If using the online filing feature, the fact that you have the correct password is considered a valid signature.

 Filing a Paper DR-405 Form

 The DR-405 (Tangible Personal Property Tax Return) must be completed to accurately reflect the assets utilized by the business.
 If a paper form is being filed, the original form must be signed by the owner or authorized agent for the business and delivered to the Property Appraiser’s office.